Classification Of Algae: Definition, Types

 Brown Algae

-• Brown algae generally found in cooler seawater, especially on long coasts in the intertidal zone.
+• Most brown algae live in cooler waters, especially in the intertidal zone along long coasts.

-• Examples: Focus, giant cell hyperplasia.
-The largest brown algae called kelp.
+• Examples: Focus, giant cell hypertrophy.
+Kelp is the biggest brown algae.

 Red Algae